 J. Clinical Laboratory and Blood Bank

-Are laboratory services available 24 hours per day for the standard analysis of blood, urine, and other body fluids, including microsampling when appropriate?
+Are laboratory services available 24 hours per day for the standard analysis of blood, urine, and other body fluids, including microsampling, when appropriate?
 (CD 1180) (Yes/No)

 Is the blood bank capable of blood typing and cross matching?
 (CD 1181) (Yes/No)